zelanko/sql-docs.de-de/docs/t-sql/statements/alter-database-transact-sql-compatibility-level.md

 ## <a name="permissions"></a>Berechtigungen

-Erfordert die ALTER-Berechtigung für die Datenbank.
+Erfordert die `ALTER`-Berechtigung für die Datenbank.

 ## <a name="examples"></a>Beispiele